Francisco-Webdeveloper/JS-multiple-files-and-JS-plugins/README.md

 webpack-dev-server
 ```

-Once a file has been updated in Sublime, you can run it with:
+Once a file has been updated in Sublime (or any other text editor), you can run it with:

 ```bash
 node lib/01_types.js